nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit person

+**MSS**

+1.User request to list persons
+2.AddressBook shows a list of persons
+3.User request to change details of one of the person 4.User provides the detail to change, with the new arguments 5.AddressBook replaces the detail of that person with the new arguments Use case ends.

+**Extensions**

+2a.
+The list is empty

+Use case ends

+3a.
+Argument provided is invalid

+Use case ends

+4a.
+No arguments provided

+Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.